Mohammad271091/extensya-todo/README.md

 ## Next Step
 This project is only meant to be a simplified demonstration for specific features, for example the following can be added to the project to make it more efficient:
 - Redis in-memory caching instead of the default file driver, which makes the website faster, more efficient, and more optimized
-- More optimized queries to the database, for example using query builder instead of Eloquent
+- More optimized queries to the database, for example using query builder instead of Eloquent in some cases might be faster
-- Adding relations to add the functionality of each user managing their own to-do tasks
+- Adding relations to add the functionality of each user to manage their own to-do tasks
 - Using Laravel resources with API endpoints to gain more control over them
-- Using token methods in the API controller to check for the token **abilities** "that for some reason didn't work for me" instead of using Auth facade.
+- Using token methods in the API controller to check for the token **abilities** "that for some reason didn't work for me" instead of using Auth facade to check for the signed in user/token
+- Using Rate Limiter to throttle frequent requests to the open endpoints